Digital Asset Management Software

 The Welcome Marketing Operations Platform, from Welcome Software (a NewsCred brand) is a marketing work management software designed to elevate team performance through an integrated approach to marketing.
 Through its complete solution of technology, content, and services, NewsCred…

 ImageKit.io is an image management and delivery solution for websites and apps to deliver high-quality visuals without compromising performance.
 Whether operating an e-commerce store or a content website or a travel website, with ImageKit, users can: - Simplify image management…

 Adobe Bridge is a creative digital asset manager that lets you preview, organize, edit, and publish multiple creative assets (including Adobe Photoshop, InDesign, Illustrator, After Effects, and Dimension files) with thumbnails and rich previews.
 Edit metadata.
 Add keywords, labels,…

 Filecamp is a cloud-based Digital Asset Management (DAM) solution with unlimited users.
 According to the vendor, with Filecamp users can showcase and share files with clients or with other parts of the organization.
 Customers can have their own custom branding and password protection…

 What is a Digital Asset Management Software?

 Digital Asset Management (DAM) Software is, at a minimum, a repository for marketing assets.
-Typically this includes brand media, images and video, or any digital object that relates to the enterprise's brand and image.
+Typically this includes brand media, images, video, or any digital object that relates to the enterprise's brand and image.

-Alternately this type of software might be described as brand management software.
+Alternatively, this type of software might be described as brand management software.
 Its nearest cousin is enterprise asset management (EAM) software.
-However with DAM systems, the emphasis is not only upon storing assets but on aggregating, arranging, updating, editing, and deploying them.
-The overall purpose is to strengthen the image of the company and its products via creative marketing and media.
+However, with DAM systems, the emphasis is not only on storing assets but on aggregating, arranging, updating, editing, and deploying them.
+The overall purpose of a DAM is to strengthen the image of the company and its products via creative marketing and media.